Esri/cedar/README.md

 ## Demos

-See [this code pen](https://codepen.io/tomwayson/pen/paxgeO) to try creating a simple bar chart like the one above.
+On CodePen, see this [pen](https://codepen.io/tomwayson/pen/paxgeO) to try creating a simple bar chart like the one above.

 You can then [see and modify the definitions for different types of charts](http://cedar-v1.surge.sh/).